Luscombe, Queensland: Geography

 The eastern boundary of Luscombe follows the Albert River.
 Several large quarries are located in the north and east of the locality.

-Road infrastructure
+Davis Hill is located in the east of the suburb on the border with Ormeau Hills.
+It reaches a height of 298m, and has a radio mast at the summit.

 The Beaudesert–Beenleigh Road runs through the south-west corner.

 History

 The Darlington Park Raceway was a 1.3 km go-kart racing track.
 It was used for an assignment on the third season of The Mole.
 The raceway was shut down on 3 February 2007 after residents complained to the council about excessive noise.
 The raceway was located on the western side of Peachey Road near Stanmore Road (27.7661°S 153.2154°E), now replaced by the Darlington Park Industrial Estate.